EleniNtz13/Public-Library-Internship-Sparta/week-01/week-01-report.md

 - Visit the Apache Lounge download page: https://www.apachelounge.com/download/

-- Download the version compatible with your system.
+- Download the version compatible with your system

 ### 2. Extract Apache Files

-- Create a new folder in the root of your C: drive:
+- Create a new folder in the root of your `C:` drive:

 ```
 C:\Apache24